cdapio/hydrator-plugins/http-plugins/docs/HTTPPoller-realtimesource.md

     | body           | string              |
     +======================================+

-All fields will be always be present, but body might be an empty string.
+All fields will be always be included, but the body might be an empty string.